 Using the download button in the CLC webpage.

 With CLC Firmware version 0.1.28 or higher, the CLC Syslogs can be obtained by simply clicking a button on the status screen of the CLC webpage.
-The CLC log will be uploaded to the "Down load" folder on the computer.
+The CLC log will be downloaded to the "Download" folder on the computer.

 Uploading the "getAllLogs" link in the CLC.